devicehive/devicehive-java-server/README.md

 * Navigate to Resources -> JDBC -> JDBC Connection Pools.
 You have to create new JDBC Connection Pool to get access to your database.
 Configure general settings with following parameters:

-Pool Name: Specify some pool name, e.g. DeviceHivePool Resource Type: javax.sql.XADataSource
+Pool Name: Specify some pool name, e.g. DeviceHivePool Resource Type: javax.sql.ConnectionPoolDataSource Datasource Classname: org.postgresql.ds.PGConnectionPoolDataSource
-Datasource Classname: org.postgresql.xa.PGXADataSource

 Specify pool settings at your convenience.